-There is no direct method in the C SDK that can be called to allow software to discover whether it is running on a Picoseries or a Pico W-series.
-However, it is possible to indirectly discover the type of underlying hardware.
-If the board is powered via USB or VSYS, so 3v3_EN is not pulled low externally, with GPIO25 low, ADC3 will be around 0V for Pico Wseries and approximately 1/3 of VSYS for Pico-series.
+There is no direct method in the C SDK that can be called to allow software to discover whether it is running on a Raspberry Pi Pico or a Pico W. However, it is possible to indirectly discover the type of underlying hardware.
+If the board is powered via USB or VSYS, so 3v3_EN is not pulled low externally, with GPIO25 low, ADC3 will be around 0V for Raspberry Pi Pico W and approximately 1/3 of VSYS for Raspberry Pi Pico.

-Create a test.c file with the following contents:
+Creating a test.c file,